 Market and Moss grew out of Annie’s vision for a restaurant that brought together seasonal cuisine, beautiful ambience, and warm hospitality extended not only to guests but to employees and other stakeholders.
 From the beginning, building a positive culture based on a shared commitment to create exceptional experiences was an integral part of the Market and Moss concept.

-He was retiring and closing Pazzo, making the 700 Market Street restaurant space in Southern Village available.
-The space was perfect for the community-focused restaurant and bar vision.
-So Annie signed a lease at 700 Market Street and returned to the space where she held her first restaurant job to build a new concept.
+He was closing Pazzo, making the 700 Market Street restaurant space in Southern Village available.
+So Annie signed a lease and returned to the space where she held her first restaurant job to build a new concept, and Market and Moss opened its doors in the fall of 2020.

 Front of House Manager, Ivana Uzunova